mrsaraira/spring-security-implementations/README.md

 In Spring Security, we can think of each GrantedAuthority as an individual privilege.
 Examples could include READ_AUTHORITY, WRITE_PRIVILEGE, or even CAN_EXECUTE_AS_ROOT.
 The important thing to understand is that the name is arbitrary.

 When using a GrantedAuthority directly, such as through the use of an expression like hasAuthority(‘READ_AUTHORITY'), we are restricting access in a fine-grained manner.

+#### Spring Security In-Memory Auth with User authorities and @PreAuthorized
+ This is another convenient way of setting authority access on operation by annotating needed method in controller instead of writing **antMatchers** in `SecurityConfigs`, which could extend to tens of lines.